What You Need To Know When Coaching Kids

 Each year coaches and managers become role models and play an important part in the lives of thousands of children who look up to them for guidance and encouragement in the sport they love.

 HOW SHOULD YOU BEHAVE WHEN COACHING CHILDREN AND YOUNG PEOPLE?
-APPROPRIATE BEHAVIOUR?
+WHAT IS CONSIDERED APPROPRIATE BEHAVIOUR?

 DEFINITIONS OF CHILD ABUSE